-Students will be going to (location) and will be away from the school from to (times).
-They will be travelling b bus, public transport, foot).
-Initial On this field trip, up to (number) students will be: (describe all activities - i.e. skiing, hiking, walking, using climb camp stoves, tenting.) ning apparatus, cooking meals on Initial The students will be supervised by (a ty employees and hopefully 2 - 4 parent volunteers".
-It is import arrangements that will not be modified or reduced.
-For instan proceed even if there are no parent volunteers, or if a specific With older grades, you should add a sentence saying "Your an adult at all times.") ice, consider whether the trip will teacher is sick, but a substitute is available.
-Initial My child has no illnesses, allergies or disabilities that may required described here: Initial I am aware of the usual risks and dangers inherent in participa with this trip and of the possibility of personal injury, death, pr the activities.
-The dangers and risks may include, but are not and comprehensive information on any risks that are applicable roperty damage or loss resulting from I limited to: (provide specific Initial Unorthodox or high-risk travel arrangements.
+Students will be going to (locat ion) and will be away f from the school from to (times).
+They will be bus, public transport, foot). (i.e. school Initial On this field trip, up to (number) student (describe all activities - i.e. skiing, hiking, walking, camp stoves, tenting.) atus, cooking meals on Initial The students will be supervised by employees and hopefully 2 - 4 parent volunteers". arrangements that will not be modified or reduced proceed even if there are no parent volunteers, or With older grades, you should add a sentence s an adult at all times.")
+It is important to ind For instance, considing a specific teacher is er whether the trip will sick, but a substitute is available.
+Initial My child has no illnesses, allergies or disabilities the described here: at may require special attention, except as Initial I am aware of the usual risks and dangers inheren with this trip and of the possibility of personal inju the activities.
+The dangers and risks may include, and comprehensive information on any risks that a ry, death, property dan but are not limited to: mage or loss resulting from (provide specific Initial Unorthodox or high-risk travel arrangements.
 Program locations.
 Rugged terrain.
 Rock fall and avalanches.
 Weather.
 Equipment breakage, failures.
 Delayed rescue, accessibility.
-Conduct of the guide, chaperone or other group members The possibility that your child may not heed safety instruct I acknowledge that if the Superintendent of Schools deems the students back at any time.
-Initial I will supply suitable equipment and clothing for my child's par with the field trip, including: Initial I am aware that I should contact the school for further information and equipment is required for the activities or possible weather child and I understand that it is our responsibility to ensure my and clothing. er conditions of this field trip.
+Conduct of the guide, chaperone or other gro The possibility that your child may not heed so estrictions given to the group.
+I acknowledge that if the Superintendent of Schoo students back at any time. ls deems the trip unsa fe, they can recall Initial I will supply suitable equipment and clothing for m with the field trip, including: y child's participation i in all activities associated Initial I am aware that I should contact the school for fur and equipment is required for the activities or pos- child and I understand that it is our responsibility t and clothing. sible weather conditior ns of this field trip.
 My Initial

-My child and I understand that the school's Code of Conduct appresponsible for any costs caused by my child's failure to abide by any costs to send my child home.
-Initial Accidents can be the result of the nature of the activity and can occur with or without any fault on either part of the student, or the School Board or its employees or agents, or the facility where the activity is taking place.
+My child and I understand that the school's Code of Conduct applies during this field trip.
+I will be responsible for any costs caused by my child's failure to abide by the Code of Conduct, including Ir any costs to send my child home.
+Accidents can be the result of the nature of the activity and can occur with or without any fault on either part of the student, or the School Board or its employees or agents, or the facility where the activity is taking place.
 By allowing your son/daughter to participate in this activity, you are accepting the risk of an accident occurring, and agree that this activity, as described above, is suitable for your child.
-In signing this consent and Waiver, I am not relying on any oral ments made by the School Board and its servants, agents, empl- the Ministry of Education, to induce me to permit my child to tak out in this Consent and Waiver. oyees, or authorized volunteers, or Initial I am 19 years of age or more and have read and understand the terms of this Consent and Waiver and understand that it is binding upon me, my heirs, executors and administrators. executors and administrators.
+In signing this consent and Waiver, I am not relying on any oral ments made by the School Board and its servants, agents, empl the Ministry of Education, to induce me to permit my child to tak out in this Consent and Waiver. oyees, or authorized volunteers, or Initial I am 19 years of age or more and have read and understand the and understand that it is binding upon me, my heirs, executors executors and administrators.
 Initial Date: Signature of Witness Signature of Parent/Guardian Printed Name of Witness Printed Name of Parent/Guardian Address Address